This is a guide covering the difference between landscape and portrait photos.

 If you are holding the camera at a 90-degree angle, it will then be saved as portrait orientation.

-The portrait orientation is used to take a photo of an individual, tall objects such as a lighthouse or skyscraper.
+The portrait orientation is used to take a photo of individual, tall objects such as a lighthouse or skyscraper.

 The world of portrait photography is full of people, portraits, animal portraits, and everything between the line.